Treatment Effectiveness Study

 Among patients who completed at least one progress monitoring update, the percentage reporting that they wished they could go to sleep and not wake up decreased from 40% at intake to only 5% by the last survey before discharge!

-Shadow Mountain Recovery Center operates four treatment centers in New Mexico, Texas and Utah.
+Shadow Mountain Recovery Center operates four treatment centers in New Mexico and Texas.

 The center in Albuquerque, New Mexico, has two main programs: Detox Treatment and Residential Treatment.
 Detox offers both ambulatory and medical detox from drugs and alcohol.
 A 2-4 week residential treatment program can follow a medically managed detox.
 There is also a stand-alone two-week residential program.